Snownee/Jade/docs/docs/plugins19/getting-started.md

 ## Improving Accessibility

-Jade has a feature that allows user to narrate the tooltip (press numpad 5 by default).
+Jade has a feature that allows user to narrate the tooltip (press keypad 5 by default).
 Now the problem is we don't want our clock icon to be narrated.
 So we can clear the narratable message in this way:

 ``` java
 @Override